yongsuH/Shadow_removal/README.md

    `./checkpoints/sam`

 3. **Create conda environment**
-   Work is only tested on
+   Work is only tested on torch 2.4.1+cu124
    Run the following command to create the Conda environment:
 ```bash
 conda env create -f envYML/environment.yaml